avaje/avaje-http/README.md

 ## Generated source

-The annotation processor will generate a `$route` for the controller like below.
+The annotation processor will generate a `$Route` for the controller like below.

 Note that this class implements the WebRoutes interface, which means we can get all the WebRoutes and register them with Javalin using.